By: Team F10-3 Since: Aug 2019 Licence: MIT

 -

-will be called where the user’s command will be matched against our SortedSet. -
+When users type a command on the text box, method #populatePopupwill be called where the user’s command will be matched against our SortedSet.

 If there is a match, a contextMenu showing all possible auto complete text will show up.